Guankuiliu/FiSHNN/README.md

-# FiSHNet
+# FiSHNN

-#### FiSHNet: Inferring forage fish species and habitats from otolith images
+#### Towards inferring piscivorous predator diets through otolith: A multi-task deep learning framework targeting multiple species and habitat classification

 This is part of the results, and the full code will be released once the paper is accepted.
 Excited for it! 🎉